International adoption

 E.J.
 Graff’s in-depth, multi-year investigation into fraud and corruption in international adoption began when international adoptions were at their peak.
-Here’s what she found: Too often, children in poor nations were being defrauded away from their birth families, permanently.
-Graff exposed the myth that “millions” of orphaned babies needed new homes in the West in a series of award-winning pieces in publications that included Foreign Policy, Democracy Journal, Pacific Standard, and The Washington Post, and a comprehensive website that remains a critical source of information today.
+Far too often, children in poor nations were being defrauded away from their birth families.
+In a series of award-winning articles, Graff exposed the myth that “millions” of orphaned babies needed new homes in the West.

-Her work helped prompt a new U.S. law, supported stricter regulations, was used to train U.S. government officials, and cautioned thousands of prospective parents about the risks in international adoption.
-And it won a series of awards, including the Society of Professional Journalists’ prestigious Sigma Chi Delta award for the Best in Magazine Investigative Reporting.
+Her work helped prompt a new U.S. law and stricter regulations; was used to train U.S. government officials; and warned thousands of prospective parents about the risks.
+Awards included the Society of Professional Journalists’ Sigma Chi Delta award and the James Aronson Award for Social Justice Journalism.

 The Lie We Love